GLOBAL MARKETS-Dollar eases, stocks edge higher ahead of Yellen

 * ASML has today filed suits in Japan, both on its own and jointly with its strategic partner Zeiss

-* Global equity prices rise as investors look past mixed U.S. jobs report
+* European shares up as investors look past mixed U.S. jobs report

 * Dollar steady as traders await views of Fed's Yellen